philss/rustler-precompiled-action/README.md

 depending on which version of Rustler the project is using.
 Please read [RustlerPrecompiled's guide] for details.

+### Environment variables

+Some env vars can be used to control how the build is made.
+Right now, the following are accepted:

+* `RUSTFLAGS` - used to pass down the compilation flags to the Rust compiler.

+* `RUSTLER_PRECOMPILED_DEBUG_MODE` - a flag that enables debug mode compilation (the default in development).
+  By default it's empty, but you can set it to `"true"` to activate it.

+* `DRY_RUN` - a flag that is useful to see the command that is going to be executed.
+This is useful for debugging.
+Note that the build will fail, since it cannot generate the artifacts.

 ## Outputs

 | Name          | Description                                       |